Key Points

 • Show the differences between push and pull systems:

-• Push: predict market demand, economies of scale (the more you produce, the more you will sell).
+• Push: predict market demand, and economies of scale (the more you produce, the more you will sell).
 Doesn’t cope with variation

-• Talk about kanban and how it helps you limit WIP.
+• Talk about Kanban and how it helps you limit WIP.

 • It’s a physical device that signals demand.